Embiid scores career-best 33 as 76ers down Nets

 Ilyasova and backup guard T.J.
 McConnell each contributed four points to a 13-0 flurry spanning the third and fourth quarters, giving Philadelphia a 94-86 lead with 9:09 left in the game.
 Brooklyn surged back ahead 98-97 on Lopez's jumper in the lane with 2:53 to play.

-Brooklyn cut the gap to 102-101 before Embiid connected twice at the foul line, and made it 108-107 on Lin's 3-pointer with 2.5 seconds to play.
-Philadelphia's Gerald Henderson then very nearly threw away the inbounds pass, but the Nets were unable to track down the loose ball before the final buzzer sounded.
+Brooklyn did draw within one on Jeremy Lin's 3-pointer with 1:35 remaining, and after a Sixers turnover had a chance to go in front in the closing seconds.
+Trevor Booker and Sean Kilpatrick both missed shots and Embiid grabbed the rebound and made two free throws with 2.5 seconds left, making it 104-101.

-"We just couldn't get over the hump," Lopez said.
-"I don't know if there's that much analysis to it."
+Brooklyn twice made it a one-possession in the last 5.2 seconds, the final time when Lin sank a 3-pointer with 2.5 seconds to play, cutting the gap to 108-107.
+Gerald Henderson very nearly threw away the inbounds pass, but the Nets were unable to track down the loose ball before the final buzzer sounded.

 Neither team led by more than five points in the first half, when there were nine ties and 18 lead changes.
 The Nets reeled off the last six points of the second quarter, including a go-ahead 3-pointer by Harris, to take a 57-54 lead at the break.